reselbob/dockerdemos/overunder/readme.md

 `mount` is the linux command that executes the overlay

-`-t overlay` indicates the type of the mount, in this case it is a `overlay`
+`-t overlay` indicates the type of the mount, in this case it's an `overlay`

-`-o` indicates the option parameters for the moujnt
+`-o` indicates the option parameters for the mount

-`lowerdir=./lower` indicates the location of the upper `read-write` directory on the host filesystem
+`lowerdir=./lower` indicates the location of the upper `read-write` directory on the host filesystem.
+In this case the `lowerdir` is `./lower`.

-`upperdir=./upper` indicates the location of the lower `read-only` directory on the host filesystem
+`upperdir=./upper` indicates the location of the lower `read-only` directory on the host filesystem.
+In this case the `upperdir` is `./upper`.

 `workdir=./working` is required option.
 The working directory is used to prepare files before they are switched to the overlay destination in an atomic action.
-(The `workdi`r needs to be on the same filesystem as the `upperdir`.)
+(The `workdir` needs to be on the same filesystem as the `upperdir`.)

-`overlay ./merged` indicates the directory in which the entire overlay will be realized
+`overlay ./merged` indicates the directory in which the entire overlay will be realized.

 ## Implementation

+The following steps describe how to create a filesystem overlay.
+Also, there are steps that provide analytic review relevant to understanding the concepts behind a filesystem overlay.

 **Step 1:** Set the user to super user.
 (Only the users with `root` persmissions can do an overaly.)